Lower Back Pain Stretches and Exercises

 The most important thing we all need to remember is to do these exercises when we don’t have the back pain.
 Doing them when we are feeling better strengthens the back so that the chronic back pain happens less often.

-Set aside 15 minutes a day doing these exercises and your back will thank you!
+Set aside 15 minutes a day doing the exercises below and your back will thank you!

 Leg Twists: Help to stretch your back and your glutes, which can tighten when you’re experiencing low back pain and cause more back pain.
 Hold 8-10 seconds and repeat 4-5 times on each side.